SinghCoder/Computer-Networks/README.md

         - A UDP echo server
         - a server with a guess game, client is asked to pick a number between 1 to 10, and if that is the number picked by server too, client wins, else looses.
         - FTP servers following TCP and UDP protocols supporting partial file sending, given an offset.
-            - The client in UDP version is blocking right now, have to look into it.